 The object isn't to make art, it's to be in that wonderful state which makes art inevitable.— Robert Henri

 4. On What Can I Paint with Oils?

-The main painting supports for oil painting are canvas and boards.
-For beginners canvas paper is a good option, cheaper and less bulky to store than stretched canvas.
+Canvas paper is a good option too, cheaper and less bulky to store than stretched canvas.

 When you buy professional quality canvases make sure they are primed for oils or acrylic.
 Acrylic gesso is a great primer for oil painting, and you can prime your own canvases and boards if you want.

 It is OK to paint with oil over acrylic, but you cannot paint with acrylic over oil.